Kachu Mountain Camp/Petburi/Perchburi/Petchaburi - Thailand

 Kachu Mountain is about 15 kms south of Petchaburi in the Province of Petchaburi – the POWs travelled through Petchaburi town to reach their camp at Kachu Mountain.

-We apologise in the past we have referred to Kachu and Petchaburi as two camps, when in fact it one single camp.
+We apologise in the past we have referred to Kachu and Petchaburi as two camps, when in fact it is one single camp.
 (C. Mellor, June 2024).
 For all his assistance and guidance, we acknowledge and thank Terry Manttan, General Manager, Thailand-Burma Railway Centre, Kanchanaburi.

 If you plan to visit this site, the only airport is Kachu Mountain.
 It is actually in the village of Tha Yang. (there is no airfield at Petchaburi).